jerbubias/algo-code-fest-0/README.md

 # $(CC) -o $@ $(CFLAGS) $(OPT) $^ $(SDIR)/bd_ig.o $(LIBS)
 (...)
 ```
 4. Compile the problem model for the selected solvers and run them.
-In the following example, \textit{GRASP} is applied to the problem.
+In the following example, *GRASP* is applied to the problem.
 ```bash
 [probX]$ make
 [probX]$ ./probX-grasp1 input.dat 0.3 1000